ZeyuJin/geodetic_inversion/README.md

 % detrend = 1 means that you apply for a detrend with the topography mask_insar_phase(this_track, insar_file, mask_file, scale, 'los_max', 80, 'detrend', 0);
 ```
-This step would generate a subsampled grid file called "unwrap_clean_sample.grd", in 100 meters resolution as default.
+This step would output a subsampled grid file called "unwrap_clean_sample.grd", in 100 meters resolution as default.

 ### Step 2: detrend the phase and remove the phase ambiguity
 If we have enough far-field GPS data, we could use those GPS data to invert a coarse slip model to detrend the unwrapped phase. \